mgcioce/dtn_assessment/README.md

 Your program should also contain a README that contains information about the program and includes steps on how to run the program.

-The files containing lightning strikes (as single JSON objects) and assets (as an array of JSON objects) can be found in this repo.
+The files containing lightning strikes (as single JSON objects, mimicking lightning events) and assets (as an array of JSON objects) can be found in this repo.
+These files should be used *as is* as input.

 Feel free to use open source libraries where available...